 Faculty Affiliate, Department of History & Program in American Studies

 Beth completed two master’s degrees as a Marshall Scholar at the University of Cambridge and earned her PhD at Princeton University, supported by dissertation fellowships at the University of Pennsylvania’s McNeil Center for Early American Studies and Princeton’s Center for Human Values.
 Her scholarship on religious and ethnic diversity in Reformation Europe and colonial North America has appeared in German and American publications.
-Additionally, she is a fellow of Shepard Residential College and a regular contributor to the Inside Higher Ed Blog, University of Venus.
+Additionally, she is the associate chair for Shepard Residential College and a regular contributor to the Inside Higher Ed Blog, University of Venus.
 Each spring, with her husband and two sons, she enjoys hosting Northwestern’s British Scholarships Garden Party at their Evanston home.

 Lecturer, Department of Anthropology